TimTr/Dotfiles/readme.md

     ./setup.sh
 ```

-Alternately, type `./setup.sh reset` to override custom files like `./local.sh` and to blow-away settings for tools like Xcode that you may otherwise not want to modify.
+You can also type `./setup.sh reset` to override custom files like `./local.sh` and to blow-away settings for tools like Xcode that you may otherwise not want to modify.

-Run `setup.sh` from within a local `Dotfiles` folder instance.
+The first install requires that you run `setup.sh` from within the local `Dotfiles` folder.
 Once installed, quit Terminal and relaunch.
 Finish install by typing:

 ```
     git config --global user.name "Your Name"
     git config --global user.email "youremail@yourdomain.com"

-    install-brew.sh
+    setup-brew.sh
-    install-ruby.sh
+    setup-ruby.sh
 ```

-A tool called `help.sh` is runable from the shell for additional help.
+Once installed, a tool called `help.sh` is runable from the PATH for additional help.

 ## Features

-Files ending in .sh are often renamed to be prefix by a `"."` with the `.sh` extension removed.
-This makes these files easier to edit during creation of this project, and also makes it clear which are "source" versions of these files, versus the installed versions.
+**local.sh** - Installs a file called `~/local.sh` (if doesn't exist) that you can customize with settings that do not belong checked into GitHub, for instance set certain keys, or environment variables.
+This is also the file to add things like feature flags during development, add a Swift toolchain, or to enable secret build settings.

 **ZSH settings** - sets up the prompt, `PATH`, and other basic settings.
 Note that `.zshenv` sets up the PATH so it works even when there is no interactive terminal session, and `.zshrc` will source this file for a consistent PATH for terminal windows.

-**local.sh** - Installs a file called `~/local.sh` (if doesn't exist) that you can customize with settings that do not belong checked into GitHub, for instance set certain keys, or environment variables.
-This is also the file to add things like feature flags during development, add a Swift toolchain, or to enable secret build settings.
+Files ending in `.sh` are often renamed to have a "dot" prefix and no extension (`.sh` removed).
+The the `.sh` extension hints to text editors to highlight like a shell script, and also makes it clear which are "source" versions of these files, versus the installed no-extension versions.

-### Other smaller features
+### Other small features

 - Creates a symlink from ~/Dropbox to the new ~/Library/CloudStorage directory if it exists